 [Section 18 amended by No. 32 of 1994 s.
 19; No. 24 of 1998 s.
 38; No. 35 of 2003 s.
 132 and 166.]

-19. Co-operation by statutory bodies
+19. Government departments, statutory bodies etc. to assist Commission

 (1) All departments of the Public Service of the State and all instrumentalities or agencies of the Government established or administered pursuant to any Act (including any local government) shall, and are hereby authorised to, give to the Commission such assistance in the carrying out of its functions as is reasonably practical, and shall comply with all reasonable requests for information made by the Commission, but this provision shall not be taken as exempting the Commission from any requirement as to the payment of fees or charges.